16 Different Types of Bats in Texas

 1. Mexican Long-Nosed Bat

-The Mexican long-nosed bat is one of the 16 types of bats in Texas.
+The Mexican long-nosed bat is one of Texas’s 16 types of bats.
 It’s important to know what kind of bat you have in your home, as different species have different habits and preferences.

 2. Ghost-FacedBat

 The Ghost-faced Bat is found in the southwestern United States and Mexico.
-These types of bats in Texas get their name from the white fur on its face, which makes them look like it has a ghostly appearance.
+These types of bats in Texas get their name from the white fur on their faces, which makes them look like they have a ghostly appearance.
 It is a small bat with a body length of only 3-4 inches.

 The Ghost-faced Bat is brown or gray, with a wingspan of 9-10 inches.
 This bat feeds on moths and other insects.
 Like most bats, this species will use echolocation to find food at night.